danielescarparo/project_car/fe_app_car/README.md

 ## Generating Dynamic `<meta>` Tags on the Server

-Since Create React App doesn’t support server rendering, you might be wondering how to make `<meta>` tags dynamic and reflect the current URL.
+Since Create React App doesn’t support server rendering, you might be wondering how to make `<meta>` tags dynamic and reflect the current ${Constants.URL}/.
 To solve this, we recommend to add placeholders into the HTML, like this:

 ```html
 <!doctype html>